ahupowerdns/metronome/README.md

 With automake and libtool
 -------------------------

 If you don't need router or any of the C++11 features, you can just create empty yahttp-config.h, or symlink it to your project's config.h for the yahttp.hpp to include.
-Then just put this stuff into it's own folder and create Makefile.am with following contents:
+Then just put this stuff into it's own folder and create Makefile.am with following contents (you can change the compilation flags):

 ```
-nodist_lib_LTLIBRARIES=libyahttp.la
+noinst_LTLIBRARIES=libyahttp.la
 libyahttp_la_CXXFLAGS=$(RELRO_CFLAGS) $(PIE_CFLAGS) -D__STRICT_ANSI__
 libyahttp_la_SOURCES=cookie.hpp exception.hpp reqresp.cpp reqresp.hpp router.cpp router.hpp url.hpp utility.hpp yahttp.hpp
 ```

 You can define RELRO and PIE to match your project.

+To compile your project use -Lpath/to/yahttp -lyahttp

-If you need router, additionally check for boost or C++11 and point yahttp-config.h to your project's config.h or add relevant options to your compiler CXXFLAGS.
+If you need router, additionally check for boost or C++11 and replace yahttp-config.h to config.h in yahttp.hpp or add relevant options to your compiler CXXFLAGS.
 See below for the flags.

-You can also just add the sources to your project and symlink yahttp-config.h to your projecct's config.h.
-This works just as well.
-Just remember to add all the source files you need. router.hpp and router.cpp can be excluded if no router is needed.

 Without automake
 ----------------